Categories

 Energy Risk Awards categories

-The categories for this year’s Energy Risk awards are below, along with some explanation and criteria for each category.
+The categories for this year’s Energy Risk Awards are below, along with some explanation and criteria for each category.
 Please note, each category has a separate entry form which contains questions specific to that category.
 Please try to follow the entry forms as closely as possible.

 Derivatives house of the year